Confusion grips Senate Republicans ahead of expected health care vote

 And as senators left the Capitol Thursday, Republicans appeared no closer to the 50 votes they would need to be successful in any scenario.

-Failure to find enough support for a health care replacement plan caused the bill to be tabled from a slated vote earlier in the week, but a renewed push to find a compromise is underway at the urging of President Donald Trump.
+Failure to find enough support for a health care replacement plan delayed a vote on the bill that was planned for earlier in the week, but a renewed push to find a compromise is underway at the urging of President Donald Trump.

 So far, that push has continued to run into familiar roadblocks, with moderates and conservatives unable to come to an agreement that satisfies both factions.